mauri870/ransomware/README.md

 By default, the server will listen on `localhost:8080`.
 The client will use this host as the default url too.

 You can put the server on any domain and start it.
-Simply overwrite the `SERVER_URL` constant on `client/main.go` after build and the malware will try to connect with this url instead
+Simply overwrite the `SERVER_URL` constant on `client/main.go` before build and the malware will try to connect with this url instead

 #### Manually
 Feel free to run the commands specified on `Makefile` manually.